What's a limit order?

 There are two types of limit orders: buy limit orders and sell limit orders.
 A buy limit order is an instruction to buy an asset at a specified price or lower.
 It is used when a trader believes that the market price of an asset will decrease in the future and wants to purchase it at a lower price.

 A sell limit order is an instruction to sell an asset at a specified price or higher.
 It is used when a trader believes that the market price will increase in the future and wants to sell it at a higher price.
-Both buy and sell limit orders can protect traders from unfavorable market conditions and potentially maximize their profits.
+Both buy and sell limit orders can protect traders from unfavorable market conditions and potentially maximize their gains.

 In addition to these basic types of limit orders, there are also variations, such as stop-limit orders, which are used to limit losses by setting a stop price and a limit price for buying or selling an asset.